 You and your provider can ask the plan to make an exception in the cost-sharing tier for the drug so that you pay less for it.
-If your provider says that you have medical reasons that justify asking us for an exception, your provider can help you request an exception to the rule.
+If your provider says you have medical reasons that justify asking us for an exception, your provider can help you ask for an exception to the rule.

-If you and your provider want to ask for an exception, Chapter 9, Section 6.4 tells what to do.
-It explains the procedures and deadlines that have been set by Medicare to make sure your request is handled promptly and fairly.
+If you and your provider want to ask for an exception, Chapter 9, Section 6.4 for what to do.
+It explains the procedures and deadlines set by Medicare to make sure your request is handled promptly and fairly.